 There Is All the Time in the World, Just None to Waste

 It’s easy to feel like time is running out.
 The world moves fast.
 Every moment is an alert, a distraction, a comparison.
 Artists, especially, feel this pressure - the sense that if we’re not producing, posting, or proving, we’re falling behind.
-But the truth is both simpler and more liberating: there is all the time in the world, just none to waste.

 What this means is not that time is scarce, but that it is sacred.
 The waste is not in slowness, but in thoughtlessness.
 To waste time is not to rest, or wander, or stare out the window - it’s to forget what one’s time is for.